nrnbt/bacteraify/README.md

 ## Use Virtual Env
 1. use "pip install virtualenv" for install virtual env of python
-2. run "python -m venv ."
+2. run "python -m venv venv"
 3. go to root directory of project and type Scripts\activate.bat

 ## Start project